Kotlin/kotlinx.coroutines/docs/flow.md

 </div>

-> You can get full code [here](../kotlinx-coroutines-core/jvm/test/guide/example-flow-31.kt).
+> You can get the full code from [here](../kotlinx-coroutines-core/jvm/test/guide/example-flow-31.kt).

-This code prints three numbers produced by the `foo()` flow followed by "Done" string:
+This code prints three numbers produced by the `foo()` flow followed by a "Done" string:

 ```text
 1